 - Easy to implement for multiple machines, each with independent secure repositories on your TimeDicer Server

-- TimeDicer Client has no TSR - consumes zero system resources when not in use
+- TimeDicer Client has no TSR - consumes no system resources when not in use

 - TimeDicer Server uses LVM, hence easy to expand and easy to backup/mirror